Nolan Daniels and Paul Horner Didn't Win the Powerball

 Image: Super Official News According to Super Official News, a joke news site, this is a picture of "Paul Horner," the real Arizona winner of half of the Powerball jackpot.

 Twenty-one hours ago, "Daniels" put a picture of his grinning, bearded face on a Facebook account , holding up a lottery ticket with the winning numbers and typing this amusing caption:

 "Looks like I won't be going to work EVER!!!!
 Share this photo and I will give a random person 1 million dollars!"

 The entry was followed by a couple-dozen messages, some which read as if they're from Daniels' real friends, before the commenting was shut down.

-Optimistic or just entertained, Facebook users have shared this post 524,000 at least check.
-Looks like it's gaining shares at the brisk pace of about 10,000 per minutes.
+Optimistic or just entertained, Facebook users have shared this post 524,000 times at last check.
+Looks like it's gaining shares at the brisk pace of about 10,000 per minute.

 Daniels has pulled off a fantastic public-relations coup, but nothing about his announcement rings true -- especially the blatant call for Facebook shares.
 And the fact that the lottery post seems to be the only thing Daniels has ever posted on the account.